-\No hate crimes were reported in 2017, 2018, or 2019.
+^{}No hate crimes were reported in 2018, 2019, or 2020.
 No on-campus housing.
+No unfounded crimes reported in 2018, 2019, or 2020.

 Note: Included in the Virginia Tech Northern Virginia Crime Statistics Chart are the crimes required by the Clery Act that occurred on or within an institution's Clery Geography that have been reported to a Campus Security Authority.